 California snowpack clawing back to average as spring approaches

-The Sierra are noticeably snowcapped and Shaver Lake local Michael Smith is happy for the change in scenery.
+The Sierra Nevada are noticeably snowcapped and Shaver Lake local Michael Smith is happy for the change in scenery.

 “We need it and we can have more and it’s really nice to see this time of year,” Smith said.